Generalisations of multiple zeta values to rooted forests: Series representation of arborified zetas

 extended by linearity to a map on $\calf_\Omega$. \end{defn} \begin{rk} In \cite{Ma13}, the flattening map is called the (simple) arborification, following Ecalle in \cite{Ecalle}.
+It also appears in \cite{Ya20}.
 We chose instead to follow \cite{CGPZ18} and \cite{Cl20}.
 Furthermore, together with its weighted versions, it can be defined from a universal property of the algebra of rooted forests (see \cite[Definition 2.14]{Cl20}).
 Since this formulation requires to define more structures, we have opted here for this more pedestrian approach in order to keep the reminders of this section within reasonable length. \end{rk} The following result was shown in \cite{Cl20} (Lemma 4.9 and Theorem 4.15) although a version for divergent AZVs was already presented in the earlier work \cite{CGPZ18}.
-Recall that words written in the alphabet $\{x,\}$ are convergent if, and only if, thew start with $x$ and end with $y$. \begin{thm} The flattening map $fl$ maps convergent forests to convergent words and for any convergent rooted forest $(F,d_F)\in\calf^{\rm conv}_{\{x,y\}}$, the AZV $\zeta_\shuffle(F)$ is a finite linear combination of MZVs with rational coefficients given by
+It refines \cite[Corollary 2.4]{Ya14} and was also stated in \cite{Ya20}. \begin{thm} The flattening map $fl_0$ maps convergent forests to convergent words and for any convergent rooted forest $(F,d_F)\in\calf^{\rm conv}_{\{x,y\}}$, the arborified zeta value $\zeta_\shuffle^T(F)$ is a finite linear combination of MZVs with rational coefficients given by